 Air intake vents are used to allow outside air to enter into attics.
-Intake vents should be located along the lowest eave or soffit of the roof assembly.
+Intake vents should be located low on the roof, or along the lowest eave or soffit of the roof assembly.
 Intake vents are best when used in conjunction with roof exhaust vents.

-Another way to avoid soffit vents from being blocked is to install baffles.
-Baffles are placed between rafters keeping insulation from blocking air from the soffit vent below. original image
+Another way to avoid an obstruction is to install baffles.
+Baffles go between rafters keeping insulation from blocking air from the soffit vent below. original image

-In general intake vents should be designed and installed to prevent precipitation, animals and insects from entering the attic space.
+Above all, intake vents will complete attic ventilation; In addition to preventing precipitation, animals and insects from entering the attic space.

 NRCA does not recommend the use of drip edge vents as intake vents in northern climates where there is a likelihood of ice damming.